sdsanchezm/csharp-all/challenge_MicrosoftBuild/README_DAVS.md

 # Notes

+- The information is for learning purposes only, no other reason or process will be performed.
+I did not create the tools, code, or any other piece of tech in this specific repo.

 ## General Public Note

 - **The code in this forlder is for educational purposes only, I a not the author/creator, I use these multiple folders to track the learning process.
 The owners are their respective creators. **